 You may find that one or two of your clients decide they don’t want to carry on with you.
 That’s absolutely fine.
-If, based on your research, you’re charging the right amount, then you’re targeting the correct clients.
-It’s ok to be too expensive for some people, especially if your skill set and experience grows.
+If based on your research, you’re charging the right amount, then you’re targeting the correct clients.
+It’s ok to be too expensive for some people, especially if your skillset and experience grow.
 You may well find that by increasing your prices, you start to appeal to a whole new market who understand that high quality = higher prices.

 Finally, make sure you’ve updated your prices everywhere.
 If you share your prices online, make sure you update them.
 Double-check your invoice software.
 Make sure any paperwork you have with them on is updated.